liorboord/FinAgent/README.md

 ---

 ## **Medium Article**
-Read the detailed walkthrough of this project on Medium: [Supercharging Applications with Hybrid Agents](#)
+Read a walkthrough of this project on Medium: [The Hybrid AI Agent: Integrating ChatGPT with External API](https://medium.com/@liorboord/the-hybrid-ai-agent-integrating-chatgpt-with-external-api-cbd11a165b0e)
-(*Add the link to your Medium article here*)

 ---